Samanneysari/devops-beginners/devops.md

 * **`Public`**: Anyone, even without an account, can view it (e.g., for open-source work).

+### Subgroups
+A subgroup is a group nested within another group, allowing hierarchical organization of projects and permissions.
+Introduced in GitLab 9.0, subgroups support up to 20 levels of nesting and inherit permissions from their parent group unless overridden.

+#### How Subgroups Differ from Groups and Projects:

+##### Compared to a Group

+A group is a top-level or parent entity, while a subgroup is a child group within it, offering finer structure.
+For example, an “Engineering” group might have “Frontend” and “Backend” subgroups.
+##### Compared to a Project:

+A project holds code and resources, while a subgroup is a container for multiple projects or subgroups, used for organization.

+#### Why Create Subgroups?

+1. Organize large projects into sub-components (e.g., “Design” and “Engineering” under “Product_Development”).

+2. Manage permissions for specific teams (e.g., a private “Security” subgroup).

+3. Separate internal/external work with different visibility levels.

+4. Improve navigation in large organizations.

+#### Creating a Subgroup:

+1. Go to the parent group’s overview page and click “New subgroup.”

+2. Name: Enter a unique name, e.g., “Frontend.”

+3. Description: Add a purpose, e.g., “Frontend development projects.”

+4. Visibility Level: Choose Private, Internal, or Public (must align with or be more restrictive than the parent group’s visibility).

+5. Click “Create subgroup.”

+6. Permissions: Requires at least the Maintainer role on the parent group.

 ### Projects
 A project is a repository that holds code, issues, and resources.
 It belongs to a user or group.